Achievements

 Winning Team

-In the first edition of this international hackathon hosted by India and the ASEAN countries, our multi-national team consisting of Keerthi Rajan (team leader), Shruti Rampure, Swapnil Panwala, Ngoc Bui, SivEng Orn & myself and mentored by Randall Sie & Mya Mya Mhway, secured first position for our problem statement.
+Hosted by the Indian government along with the national governments of ASEAN countries, our team consisting of Keerthi Rajan, Shruti Rampure, Swapnil Panwala, Ngoc Bui, SivEng Orn & myself secured first position in this multi-national hackathon.

 Our problem statement concerned defence against pirate attacks on the sea.
-Our solution was threefold: Risk Analysis before ships set sail based on historical pirate attack occurences, Piracy Defence while ships are sailing using several hardware sensors and Post-Attack Tracking & Insurance Evidence based on satellite imagery.
+Our solution was threefold: (1) Risk Analysis before ships set sail based on historical pirate attack occurences; (2) On-ship Piracy Defence while ships are sailing; and (3) Post-Attack Tracking & Insurance Evidence based on satellite imagery.
 My own contributions were towards Risk Analysis & Satellite Image Processing.

 Smart India Hackathon 2020